acidonper/tekton-openshift-examples/nodejs-cd-example/README.md

 ### Result

-As a result, a new build and deployment have been triggered by Tekton.
+As a result, a new build and deployment instances have been triggered by Tekton.
 In order to review these events state, it is required to follow next steps:

--   Check EventListener logs
+-   Check EventListener's Pod logs

 ```
 $ oc get pods -n nodejs-app-example-cicd